MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 No matter what occurs on the domain controller, the monitoring process continually frees up resources to make sure the domain controller's core functionality is never affected.

-If the monitoring process causes the [!INCLUDE [Product short](includes/product-short.md)] sensor to run out of resources, only partial traffic is monitored and the health alert "Dropped port mirrored network traffic" appears in the [!INCLUDE [Product short](includes/product-short.md)] portal Health page.
+If the monitoring process causes the [!INCLUDE [Product short](includes/product-short.md)] sensor to run out of resources, only partial traffic is monitored and the health alert "Dropped port mirrored network traffic" appears in the [!INCLUDE [Product short](includes/product-short.md)] sensor page.

 ### Windows Events